Telematics Snapshot – Telematics Connection Data Page And Analytics Summary

 Last Update AddressPhysical address of the vehicle’s last recorded location.

+The Locations tab provides an overview of all customer locations synced with the selected Telematics Connection.
 NOTE: This tab is available only for accounts with a Geotab or Samsara Integration, which automatically synchronize customer location data.

 1. Search: Locate specific locations by entering keywords or identifiers.

-2. Filters: Narrow the data by keyword, routing status, and many other criteria, detailed in the table below.
+2. Filters: Narrow data by keyword, routing status, and many other criteria, detailed in the table below.

 3. Group By: Organize the table by customer name.